11 Green Tips for Greening your Air Conditioner

 ✔ Use shades and window coverings – Using shades will reduce heat gain through windows and help keep cooler air from escaping through air leaks around windows.

-✔ Shade your air conditioning unit – A shaded air conditioning unit can require up to 10% less energy to operate that a unit in the direct sun.
+✔ Shade your air conditioning unit – A shaded air conditioning unit can require up to 10% less energy to operate than a unit in the direct sun.